NetworkBlockDevice/nbd/doc/proto.md

 * `NBD_CMD_READ` (0)

     A read request.
 Length and offset define the data to be read.
+The client SHOULD NOT request a read length of 0; the behavior of a server on such a request is unspecified although the server SHOULD NOT disconnect.

     The server MUST reply with a reply header, followed immediately by *length* bytes